mneidhardt/xmlvalidator/README.md

 # xmlvalidator
 Sax based xml validation

-I needed a SAX based validator, and found it in (I think) Apache Xerces.
+I needed a SAX based validator, and found it in (as far as I remember) Apache Xerces.

 I didn't make this, I just made a few small changes, primarily by adding this line: